Croebh/avrae-sublime/README.md

 ### Get and Update GVARs
 Using the ``Avrae Utilities: Get GVAR`` and ``Avrae Utilities: Update GVAR`` commands in the Command Pallete, you can retrieve and update GVARs without the need to visit the dashboard.

+### Workshop Collections
+You can use ``Avrae Utilities: Get Collection Data`` to collect a json of all of the aliases and snippets ids within a collection.
+Save that as `collection.id` in the folder you wish to save your collection in.
+You can then retrieve each alias/snippet with ``Avrae Utilities: Get Workshop Alias``, which you can save as ``aliasName.alias``.
+If you wish to update them, you can run ``Avrae Utilities: Update Workshop Alias``.
+Support for editing the documentation will come in a future update.

 ### Copy Attack
 If you have automation written out, you can select it all and run the ``Avrae Utilities: Copy Attack`` command, and it will minify it, prepend ``!a import Test``, and copy it to your clipboard for easy testing within Discord.